electron/electron/docs/development/build-instructions-linux.md

 ## If You Use Virtual Machines For Building

 If you plan to build electron on a virtual machine, you will need a fixed-size device container of at least 25 gigabytes in size.
-The default disk sizes suggested by VirtualBox are much too small.
-You will risk running out of space.
-If creating a Ubuntu virtual machine under VirtualBox, do not partition the disk using LVM, which is the Ubuntu installer default.
-Instead do all partitioning with ext4 which is offered as an alternative to LVM.
-This way if your vdi container does run out of space, you can use VirtualBox and gparted utilities to increase the container size without needing to resize LVM Volume Groups as an additional task.
-You may never have a need for LVM in a virtual machine.

 ## Getting the code